camenpihor/website/README.md

   - real server for vuejs
   - readme
 - roguesky
-  - parse dates
-    - use user's local time
-  - summary above table, where each star prediction is a color
   - detailed description of columns
-  - use user's current location as default search
-    - after this remove home page?
 - thoughts
 - books
 - treecounter